 The Compensation Committee is the plan administrator for the Amended and Restated 2017 Equity Incentive Plan.
 The Compensation Committee has consistently granted annual stock option awards to executive officers, with the exercise price of the grant being the closing price of the Company's common stock on the trading day immediately preceding the date of grant.
-No grants were coordinated with the public release of non-public material information.
+The timing of equity award approvals may change in the event of extraordinary circumstances, including in connection with mid-year promotions and new hires.
+Generally, grants of equity awards are not made in anticipation of the public release of material non-public information.
+Similarly, the release of material non-public information is not time based on equity award grant dates.
 The Committee grants restricted stock units in order to provide an additional mix of executive equity awards that would reward long-term stability and growth in stock value.